Strophox/tetro-tui/README.md

 >
 > <details>
 > <summary>
-> See also this comprehensive list of Tetro TUI v3.0 menus:
+> See also: Complete list of Tetro TUI v3.0 menus contents:
 > </summary>
 >
 > **New game/**